Skip to main content

-If you’re wondering “Why is my sex drive so low?”, you’re not alone.
-And you’re right to be concerned.
-Good sexual health is important as we move into older adulthood.
+That matters.
+Good sexual health remains important throughout our lifespan.
 It allows us to create and maintain emotional intimacy with our partner.
 It helps us manage stress.
-Having an active sex life and a healthy libido can even reduce our risk factors for chronic disease.
+And having an active sex life and a healthy libido can even reduce our risk factors for chronic disease.

 Libido refers to a person's overall sexual drive or desire for sexual activity.
 It’s influenced by a complex blend of internal and external factors, including biological, psychological, and social aspects.